boldlink/terraform-aws-ecs-cluster/README.md

 ### Why choose this module
 - Improved security: The module can be used to manage and enforce security best practices for ECS resources, such as creating and managing security groups and role-based access controls.
 - Easy to set up and use, with clear instructions and examples available.
+- Contains a configuration block that contains the execute command configuration for the cluster.

 Example available [here](./examples)